Din0de/router-whisperer/README.md

 ---------------------------------------------------------

-Make sure you have network connectivity to the router Have valid credentials for the router
+Make sure you have network connectivity to the router.
+Also make sure to have valid credentials for the router.

 ---------------------------------------------------------

-Best tested with:
+**Best tested with:**

 Best tested using Ubuntu virtual machines imported into GNS3.
 You can set up Linux-based VMs in GNS3 and connect them to